 A corrupted file may occur due to a defect or bug in the software used to create and manipulate the file in question.
 Often, this is a temporary problem that will occur once, then disappear forever.
-At other times, the bug may be the result of an infiltration by a virus or other foreign software that disrupts the function of the program.
-When the user attempts to open the corrupted file, the system may lock up or provide a message identifying a problem with the file.
+At other times, the bug may be the result of an infiltration by a virus (or other malware, such as ransomware or a file/disk wiper) or other foreign software that disrupts the function of the program.
+An incomplete download can also cause file corruption.
+When the user attempts to open a corrupt file, the system may lock up or provide an error message identifying a problem with the file.

 When a corrupted file occurs, the first line of defense is to make use of system tools to attempt to fix the problem.
 If the corruption occurred due to a temporary glitch in the operating system, this will often fix the problem and the file will be accessible once again.
 Also, it may be possible to run VirusBarrier and isolate the origin of the issue and correct it.
 Once the corrections are made, the software performs as it should, and the corrupted file will open and close as usual.